 The second volume in the Studies in Interpretation series delves further into the intricacies of sign language interpreting in five distinctive chapters.
 In the first chapter, Lawrence Forestal investigates the shifting attitudes of Deaf leaders toward sign language interpreters.
 Forestal notes how older leaders think of interpreters as their friends in exchanges, whereas Deaf individuals who attended mainstream schools possessed different feelings about interpreting.

 Susan M. Mather assesses and identifies regulators used by teachers and interpreters in mainstreaming classrooms.
-Her study supports other findings of the success of ethnographic methods in providing insights into human interaction and intercultural communication within the mainstreaming setting.
+Her study supports other findings, including the success of ethnographic methods in providing insights into human interaction and intercultural communication within classroom settings.
 The fifth chapter views how interpreters convey innuendo, a complicated undertaking at best.
 Author Shaun Tray conducts a thorough examination of innuendo in American Sign Language, then points the way toward future research based upon ethnography, gender, and other key factors.

 What we have here is another mighty slim volume from Michael Feldman, best known (when known at all) for his public radio show "Whad'ya Know" (sic).
 Feldman, who spouts off about things he knows "not much" about weekly, here writes them down: